nvjome/chirpy-blog/_drafts/ar-15-build.md

 The barrel is probably the most impactful part of an AR-15 in regards to accuracy, and there are many options available in pursuit of different goals.

-Generally, longer barrels give more velocity and (arguably) better performance for long-range shooting, while shorter barrels are lighter and improve "dynamic handling characteristics", i.e. they are easier to move around quickly.
-I stuck with 16 inches as I wanted a shorter build with less focus on long-range target shooting.
+Generally, longer barrels give more velocity and therefore better performance for long-range shooting, while shorter barrels are lighter and improve "dynamic handling characteristics", i.e. they are easier to move around quickly.
+I chose 16 inches as I wanted a shorter build with less focus on long-range target shooting, but wanted long enough to legally still be a rifle.

 The material mattered less to me, but there are many options on the market.
 Some barrels have bores with chrome lining, there are different options for coatings, different manufacturing methods, and the list goes on.
 There are many other resources online that cover this better than I can even if I cared to try, so I won't.

 There are also different barrel profiles, which are best thought of as what the barrel looks like from the side.
-Pencil profiles are thinner than mil-spec to reduce weight but get heat up faster and aren't as stiff, reducing accuracy.
+Pencil profiles are thinner than mil-spec to reduce weight but heat up faster and aren't as stiff, reducing accuracy.
 Government, M4, and A2 [verify] profiles are closer to mil-spec, attempting to balance weight and accuracy.
-Heavy profiles are thicker than mil-spec, compromising weight for accuracy and heat capacity.
+Heavy profiles are thicker than mil-spec, compromising on weight to gain accuracy and heat capacity.

 Then, there are different gas system lengths, which defines where on the barrel the gas port is drilled to direct gas to the upper receiver.
 Pistol-length is only used for very short barrels, like in pistols (Wow, how insightful!).
 Carbine-length seems to be the default.
 Mid-length is a bit longer and seems to be increasing in popularity.
 Rifle-length is even longer and is generally found on longer barrels.

 Longer length gas systems are intended to soften felt recoil by reducing the pressure of the gas that cycles bolt carrier group (BCG).
 Some argue this reduces reliability if the gun is very dirty.
+This may also require experimenting with buffer weight (more on that later).

-The gas system length along with the barrel length determine the dwell time, the amount of time between the bullet passing the gas port and exiting the barrel.
+The gas system length along with the barrel length determines the dwell time, the amount of time between the bullet passing the gas port and it exiting the barrel.
 AR-15s need enough dwell time to fully cycle the action.
-Determining this with hard numbers is, well, hard to do, so most people seem to recommend following a known-working configurations to prevent issues.
+Determining this with hard numbers is, well, hard to do, so most people seem to recommend following known-working configurations to prevent issues.
 The further you deviate from the "standard" configuration (16 inch barrel, carbine-length gas system, carbine buffer weight), there's more opportunities for problems.

 ### Buffer Length and Type

 There are two types of AR-15 buffers and buffer tubes, and two length options within these types.
-First, there are both commercial and military (mil-spec) types, which are are incompatible with each other.
+First, there are both commercial and military (mil-spec) types.
 The most common appears to be mil-spec whether or not it is actually better than commercial.
+Note that this create two types of stocks as well, commercial and mil-spec, which are incompatible with each other.

 The second choice is easier, carbine or rifle length.
 Adjustable stocks require carbine length, so I went with that.

 ### Buffer Weight

 There are different weights available for the buffer, ranging from carbine (the lightest and the default for most people), H1, H2, and H3 (the heaviest).
-The correct weight is related to the barrel length, gas system length, if you have a suppressor attached, gas port hole size, what ammunition you use, desired reliability when very dirty, desired recoil characteristics, the position of the moon, and if you ate a healthy breakfast.
+The correct weight is related to the barrel length, gas system length, if a suppressor is used, gas port hole size, what ammunition you use, desired reliability when very dirty, desired recoil characteristics, the position of the earth, moon, and stars, and if you ate a healthy breakfast this morning.

-Generally, start with the carbine weight and increase as desired while evaluating reliability and ejection patterns.
-I ended up with an H1 buffer weight, which has been very reliable with my 16 inch barrel and mid-length gas system.
+Generally, it's recommended start with the carbine weight and increase as desired while evaluating reliability and ejection patterns.
+I ended up with an H1 buffer weight, which has been reliable with my 16 inch barrel and mid-length gas system.

 ### Optic

 The optic chosen is based on the intended use case of the rifle.
-My oversimplified understanding is red dots for close range, low-power and variable magnification for moderate ranges, and high-power scopes for longer ranges and hunting.
+Typically, red dots are used for close range, low-power and variable magnification for moderate ranges, and high-power scopes for longer ranges and hunting.
+Choosing an optic is another rabbit hole, and there are plenty of verifiable facts on Reddit and other such reputable sources of unbiased information for your enjoyment.

 ## My Build